lucasvolkmer/d2l-en-branch/chapter_linear-networks/softmax-regression-scratch.md

-# Implementation of Softmax Regression from Scratch
+# Implementation of Softmax Regression from Scratchção da Regressão *Softmax*  do Zero
 :label:`sec_softmax_scratch`

 (**Just as we implemented linear regression from scratch, we believe that**)